Next Lebanon government to face $30 billion reform test

 SWORD OF DAMOCLES

-Foreign donors have made it clear that outside humanitarian aid, no money would be given to Lebanon without reforms.
+Foreign donors have made it clear that apart from humanitarian aid, no money would be given to Lebanon without reforms.

+President Michel Aoun pledged on Wednesday that the government's resignation would not hold up the process of a forensic central bank audit.

-Some countries are particularly concerned about the influence of Iran through Hezbollah, a Shi'ite political group and guerrilla army designated as a terrorist organisation by the United States, which helped form Diab's government.
+Some countries are particularly concerned about the influence of Iran through Hezbollah, a Shi'ite Muslim political group and guerrilla army designated as a terrorist organisation by the United States.
+Hezbollah helped form Diab's government.

 Economist Toufic Gaspard said that as long as Hezbollah controlled the levers of power, economic recovery would be hampered as the group would not accept reforms such as border and customs controls.

-"This is the sword of Damocles hanging above everybody's head ... if this situation is not addressed, I don't see how we can have a sustainable solution," said Gaspard, who has advised the IMF and the Lebanese finance ministry, added.
+"This is the sword of Damocles hanging above everybody's head...If this situation is not addressed, I don't see how we can have a sustainable solution," added Gaspard, who has advised the IMF and the Lebanese finance ministry.

-Meanwhile, with limited external funding support, surging inflation and the parallel exchange rate plummeting to 9,290 pounds per U.S. dollar by 2021 under a worse case scenario, Lebanon will continue to sink, said the IIF's Iradian.
+Meanwhile, with limited external funding support, surging inflation and the parallel exchange rate plummeting to 9,290 pounds per U.S. dollar by 2021 under a worst-case scenario, Lebanon will continue to sink, said the IIF's Iradian.

 Lebanon's central bank has told local banks to extend zero-interest U.S. dollar loans to those impacted by the blast for repairs, which analysts say will come from official reserves.